IanWhitney/IanWhitney.github.io/_drafts/reykjavik-is-great-maybe-don-t-go-there.md

 (note: all of these memories are hazy and may be inaccurate)

 15 years later and the tourism industry has not just grown, it has metastasized.
-Reykjavik
+We left the airport on one of two Iceland Air planes bound for Reykjavik that day (the other plane departing just 10 minutes later).
+And, judging by the scene at the Keflavik, many planes had departed from Iceland Air's many US destinations, each of them full-to-the-brim with travelers.

+To handle this glut of passengers, Keflavik has tripled in size.
+To sell them anything-and-everything (duty free!)

+ that quickly swamped the airport that had tripled in size since my last visit.